KlaBier/klabier.github.io/_posts/2025-12-16-ZeroTrust Monitoring.md

 ## Monitoring and dealing with critical user accounts
 Microsoft recommends using so-called break-glass accounts for emergency access.
 These accounts have maximum permissions and are excluded from security controls such as Conditional Access policies.

-If something goes wrong with a policy or if there are issues with the connection to on-premises systems — for example when using Pass-through Authentication (PTA) — these unaffected, cloud-only break-glass accounts can still be used to access the tenant.
+If something goes wrong with a policy or if there are issues with the connection to on-premises systems, for example when using Pass-through Authentication (PTA), these unaffected, cloud-only break-glass accounts can still be used to access the tenant.

 ## Send logs to Log Analytics
 First, a Log Analytics workspace is required to which Entra ID can send its logs.
-This is useful even without the break-glass account example, as sign-in and audit logs are only retained for a limited time in Entra ID itself — 30 days with an Entra ID P1/P2 license and only 7 days without one.
+This is useful even without the break-glass account example, as sign-in and audit logs are only retained for a limited time in Entra ID itself: 30 days with an Entra ID P1/P2 license and only 7 days without one.
 A Log Analytics workspace can be created quickly via the Azure Portal.
 Once the workspace exists, it is added in Entra ID through the diagnostic settings.
 As a result, the log entries are sent to the Log Analytics workspace, where the retention period can be configured according to your requirements.

 The following images show step by step how to configure Entra ID to send the required logs to Log Analytics.